 The Convenience Factor

-Buying a new mobile home which is on sale has considerable advantages.
+Buying a new mobile home has considerable advantages.
 Most of these homes have updated modern décor, bath options, and technological features that make life much easier.

 Find Reliable Parties

-It’s also helpful to find a realtor or a whole community that can be helpful in locating the best spot for your dream house.
-Make sure these parties are reliable; hop online for reviews or ask your trusted circles of friends, family, colleagues, etc while selecting one of those Michigan mobile homes for sale.
+It’s also helpful to find a realtor that can be helpful in locating the best spot for your dream house.
+Make sure these parties are reliable; hop online for reviews or ask your trusted circles of friends, family, colleagues, etc., while selecting one of those Michigan mobile homes for sale.

 At present, Michigan doesn’t have any statewide zoning regulations.
-This is the case in several other states.
-See that you are also in touch with the local assessor’s office in order to check the zoning laws in your location.
+This is the case in several other states as well.
+Make sure that you are also in touch with the local assessor’s office in order to check the zoning laws in your location.

 Titling the Mobile Home

 After finalizing the purchase of your new house for sale, ensure that it’s properly titled.
-Manufactured homes that are available for sale and are made after 1978 needs a Certificate of Manufactured Home Ownership.
+Manufactured homes that are available for sale and are made after 1976 need a Certificate of Manufactured Home Ownership.
 Owners of manufactured homes can get this certificate from the Secretary of State’s Office.

-Buyers who are purchasing from the dealer can expect the latter to apply for this title on their behalf.
+Buyers who are purchasing from the dealer can expect them to apply for this title on their behalf.

-If you’re making a deal with a previous homeowner, though, the title will be signed over to you.
+If you’re making a deal with a previous homeowner, though, the title will be signed over to you, so make sure there are no existing liens.
 From there, you can apply for the title and certificate from any Secretary of State branch office.

 Transporting the Home